-Benefits In-Network Out-of-Network Bariat - ric Surgery Travel \$3,000 per surgery to Blue Distinction Center of Excellence for Specialty Care within 50 miles of the patient's home.
-Covered at the benefit level of the services billed Not Covered Lodging, limited to single or double occupancy \$150 per night Not Covered Clinica al Trails Benefits are based or Covered Service Dental Services Covered for treatment of an injury to sound and natural teeth.
-Benefits are based on the setting in which Covered Services are received Diabet tes Equipment, Education, and Supplies • Diabetic Supplies (Supplies not covered under drug card are covered under medical) 20% after Deductible nings for gestational diabetes are covered "Preventive Care."
-Benefits for diabetic education are based of the setting in which Covered Services are received.
-Diagn ostic Services • Preferred Reference Labs 20% after Deductible 35% after Deductible • All Other Diagnostic Services 20% after Deductible 35% after Deductible Durab Suppli le Medical Equipment (DME), Medical Devices and ies • Durable Medical Equipment (DME) 20% after Deductible 35% after Deductible 000/ 6 2E0/ ofter • Prosthetics and Orthotics (Foot orthotics are covered) 20% after Deductible, limited to \$1,000 every 5 years for snore guards 35% after Deductible • Deductible, limited to \$1,000 every 5 years for snore • (Foot orthotics are covered)Wigs and ToupeesCovered only for alopecia resulting from chemotherapy Deductible, limited to \$1,000 every 5 years for snore guards 10% after Deductible 30% after Deductible • • The co (Foot orthotics are covered) Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
-Deductible, limited to \$1,000 every 5 years for snore guards 10% after Deductible Limited to one pe Deductible 30% after Deductible r Calendar Year • • The co (Foot orthotics are covered) Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
-Wigs and Toupees Maximum Deductible, limited to \$1,000 every 5 years for snore guards 10% after Deductible Limited to one pe Deductible 30% after Deductible r Calendar Year
+Benefits In-Network Out-of-Network Benefits and your Copayment / Coinsurance are based on the setting in which Covered Services are received.
+Please see the section titled "Mental Health and Substance Use Disorder Services" to determine your cost share.
+Precertification required for ABA therapy.
+Pariatric Surgery Only covered when performed at a Blue Distinction Center of Excellence for Specialty Care for out of CA members.
+Covered at in full no deductible for CA plan participants.
+Covered at the benefit level of the services billed Not Covered Precertification required Bariatric Surgery Travel - \$3,000 per surgery to Blue Distinction Center of Excellence for Specialty Care within 50 miles of the patient's home.
+Covered at the benefit level of the services billed Not Covered Lodging, limited to single or double occupancy \$150 per night Not Covered Clinical Trails Benefits are based or Covered Service Dental Services - Covered for treatment of an injury to sound and natural teeth.
+Benefits are based or Covered Service Diabetes Equipment, Education, and Supplies Diabetic Supplies (Supplies not covered under drug card are covered under medical) 20% after I Deductible Screenings for gestational diabetes are covered under "Preventive Care."
+Benefits for diabetic ed the setting in which C recei overed Services are Diagnostic Services Reference Labs 20% after Deductible 35% after Deductible All Other Diagnostic Services 20% after Deductible 35% after Deductible Durable Medical Equipment (DME), Medical Devices and Supplies Durable Medical Equipment (DME) 20% after Deductible 35% after Deductible Prosthetics and Orthotics (Foot orthotics are covered) 20% after Deductible, limited to \$1,000 every 5 years for snore guards 35% after Deductible Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
+10% after Deductible 30% after Deductible